 - Taking other medications that do not react well with Suboxone

 - Previous abuse of medication assisted treatments

-People who are not a good candidate for Suboxone treatment, abstinence may be the best alternative option.
-People who plan to take this route, they can expect severe flu-like withdrawal symptoms and severe cravings.
-It is strongly recommended to contact a New Hampshire opioid detox center that can assist in managing these symptoms.
+Addicts who are not a good candidate for Suboxone treatment, abstinence may be the only alternative option.
+Addicts who plan to abstain from heroin use, or any other opioid, can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly advised to contact a New Hampshire opioid detox facility that can provide continuous care and monitoring.